SavvyCAN

 SavvyCAN is ideal for analyzing raw and/or DBC decoded CAN bus data.

-1. Setup the CLX000 to stream CAN data (see the Stream section)
+- Setup your device to stream data (see the Stream section)

 Note